insat3d/TOP/exercises/calc/v2/README.md

        2. Divide by zero
        3. Operator without 2 numbers

-## Concepts Learned/Used

-- Regex (capture and substitute)
-- Data attributes
-- Using external library (decimal.js)
-- Closest (DOM manipulation)
-- Using inline SVG
-- Enabling dark mode
-- Using jest to test
-- TO LEARN: How to test with UI interactions

 ## Pending
 - PEDMAS/BODMAS rule - Calculator currently evaluates left to right
 - Error handling for large numbers
 - Split js file into helper js scripts (import/require statements don't work)